On common fundamental domains: Introduction

 Despite these difficulties, our condition in Theorem \ref{thi13} that a pair of left/right lattices yields equal co-volume numbers is relatively easy to verify.
 And hence we get the existence of a common fundamental domain in all these cases.

+Fundamental domains are important in direct integral decompositions for unitary representations (see e.g., \cite{Pa00}) where one often use fundamental domains as ``parameters'' in direct integral decompositions.
+Hence for such applications, it is important that a measurable choice be made.
+In our discussion below of existence of a common fundamental domains, measurability is understood implicitly.

 Common fundamental domains appear also in connection with measure equivalence of groups, a notion introduced by Gromov in \cite{Gro}.
 Two groups $\Gamma$ and $\Lambda$ are said to be {\it measure equivalent} if there exists a measure space $(\Omega,m)$ and two commuting measure preserving actions of $\Gamma$ and $\Lambda$ such that each action has a fundamental domain.
 Such a measure space is called a measure equivalence coupling of the two groups.
 For a survey on the measure equivalence of groups we refer to \cite{Fur2}.

-Some remarkable results: any two amenable groups are measure equivalent; on the other hand if $\Gamma$ is a lattice in a higher rank simple Lie group, and if a countable group $\Lambda$ is measure equivalent (ME) to $\Gamma$, then $\Lambda$ itself must essentially be a lattice in a higher rank simple Lie group (see \cite{Fur2} and the references therein).
+We mention here just a few remarkable results: any two amenable groups are measure equivalent; on the other hand if $\Gamma$ is a lattice in a higher rank simple Lie group, and if a countable group $\Lambda$ is measure equivalent (ME) to $\Gamma$, then $\Lambda$ itself must essentially be a lattice in a higher rank simple Lie group (see \cite{Fur2} and the references therein).

-In \cite{Fur} it is proved that two groups have orbit equivalent actions iff they have a measure equivalent coupling where the fundamental domains have equal measure iff they have a measure equivalent coupling with a {\it common} fundamental domain.
+In \cite{Fur} it is proved that two groups have orbit equivalent actions iff they have a measure equivalent coupling, where the fundamental domains have equal measure, iff they have a measure equivalent coupling with a {\it common} fundamental domain.
 Thus the situation we are interested in is not hard to come by.
 We would like to emphasize that, while our results are directly related to measure equivalence of groups, we are not changing the measure space as in \cite{Fur}, but we keep it the same.
 There are examples of measure equivalent couplings that have fundamental domains of the same measure but no common fundamental domain, see Example \ref{ex1.6}.

+Discrete groups play a role in dynamical systems where they arise as transformation groups in a rich variety of instances: ergodic theory, geometry, direct integral theory etc, see e.g., \cite{Gro,Har92,Har77}, and \cite{ZM08}.
+And in more recent applied areas, they play a role in the analysis of time-frequency wavelets and frames, see e.g., \cite{GS08}.

+In more detail, the theory of discrete subgroups in ambient continuous groups includes such applications as fundamental groups and covering spaces, Kleinian groups, Fuchsian groups, arithmetic groups, hyperbolic geometry, modular and cusp forms, automorphic forms, Teichmuller spaces, moduli spaces, deformation spaces, Hecke operators \cite{Wa05}; quasiconformal mappings, the theory of boundary spaces for random walks on infinite graphs \cite{JoPe09}, and more.

+To understand in more detail the role played by fundamental domains in this variety of applications, the reader may find the book \cite{Har77} useful.